-Fall Travel Tips
+Vermont Fall Travel Tips

-Book mid-week.
+Those planning last-minute trips or on a budget, consider booking mid-week.
 Properties that fill up on weekends often have vacancies during the week.

+Different varieties of trees change at different times.
+Red maples are among the first to change, especially those along roadsides and in wet areas.
+The earliest foliage change generally occurs in the northern part of the state near the Canadian border, and at higher elevations.
 By mid-September, full color begins to appear across the north, moving progressively south during October.
 Individual trees and groups of trees with brilliant color can be found as early as the Labor Day weekend.

+Typically, the fullest color can be found from late-September in the north, through mid-October in the south.
 Many experienced foliage viewers actually consider late October to be the most beautiful time in Vermont.
 Once the most brilliant colors have passed, the hills take on a subtler and richer range of hues.